christian-schaefer-physics/abinitiolightmatter/_pages/teaching.md

 in between a classical laser and a typical quantum system.
 We have developed a new approach to describe such systems, allowing us to go beyond the established approximations.
 What remains now is to leverage this approach to better understand few-emitter lasers, ideally boosting their performance in unexplored parameter domains.
+A widely applied approximation is that of incoherent pumping, but this limits theoretical descriptions to only a subset of emitters and driving characteristics.
 Your contribution will provide an important step in developing new lasers that can be designed on nanometer scales and that will host physics that remains largely unexplored.

 #### Promoting User-friendliness for Open-System Many-Body Methods